Arnifabiziagne/Panorama/README.md

   - In this case, the application will prompt for a username and password to access it.
   - This login information is defined in the `"admin_users"` field — you should update it with the desired credentials.
   - Once the data has been loaded, set `"admin_mode"` back to `false` to allow open access for all users.
-- To launch application, use the ./launch_gunicorn.sh (linux) script or launch_gunicorn.bat (windows)
+- To launch application, use the ./launch_gunicorn.sh (server gunicorn is available only for linux) script.

 ## Parameters file